skerrixx/rfetch/README.md

 rfetch is a tool similar to neofetch, fastfetch, screenfetch, etc. what it's built for is to provide essential system info with ascii art and a convenient beautiful format

 ## installation
-for those using arch linux based systems, they can download it through the arch user repository. however, the version there is currently outdated as the aur is blocking new pushes and updates. for those wanting a (recommended) manual install, the steps are:
+for those using arch linux based systems, they can download it through the arch user repository (paru -S rfetch / yay -S rfetch) for those wanting a manual install, the steps are:

 ### dependencies
 you need the basic commands for acquiring the repo. verify you have those installed using one of those commands: